Last Updated on January 15, 2023 by DMEditor

 It also packs over 8,000 templates.
 With those you can create appropriate images and graphics for almost any type of content and platform you have—from novice to advanced social media graphics needs to professional graphic designs for your website and team resumes or custom profiles for LinkedIn.

-You can invite and link up to 10 of your graphics design team members to collaborate on an online design project with a free account.
+You can invite and link up to 10 of your graphic design team members to collaborate on an online design project with a free account.
 Also, you will have up to 1GB of online storage space to play with before deciding to upgrade to a Canva for Work plan to get more.

 With Snappa, you can expect over 70,000 graphics, 200 fonts, and over 500,000 free-of-charge stock photos.
 You are free to use those for both commercial and personal needs.
 Like in Canva, you can upload your own graphics and photos and add a personal touch to all of them.